abdullah-25/graphql-movie-api/README.md

 - src/ - Contains the main source code of the GraphQL server.
 - prisma/ - Contains Prisma schema and database seeding scripts.
 - db.ts - The Prisma client configuration.
-- schema/ - Define your GraphQL schema.
+- schema/ - Contains GraphQL schema (typeDef and resolvers)
-- resolvers/ - Implement the resolver functions for your schema.
+- server/ -code to start and run server

 ##GraphQL Schema
 The GraphQL schema for this project defines the data model, queries, mutations, and types.
 You can find the schema in the schema/ directory.